Pitwutz/master_thesis_nntf_travel_diaries/README.md

 # Master Thesis: Non-Negative Tensor Factorization for Travel Diaries

 This repository contains the implementation of a master thesis project focusing on analyzing Origin-Destination-Time (ODT) tensors using Non-Negative Tensor Factorization (NNTF) techniques.
-The project analyzes travel diary data from multiple Dutch cities to discover temporal and spatial patterns in urban mobility.
+The project analyzes travel diary data from two Dutch cities to discover temporal and spatial patterns in urban mobility.

 > **Thesis PDF Available:**
 > The full master thesis describing this project, methodology, and results is included in this repository as [Master_Thesis_Peter_Falterbaum.pdf](Master_Thesis_Peter_Falterbaum.pdf).